 “I just want to give kudos to the WISH team that’s here for asking to have an opportunity to take more, a higher number and a preference for kids that are typically very hard to serve,” said Board Vice President Nick Melvoin (BD4), who replaced Zimmer on the Board.
 “They do a wonderful job.
 I appreciate that interest to serve kids with moderate to severe special needs and to push us forward to a fully inclusive model.”

 LAUSD has struggled to implement an inclusive model in district that works for kids with severe special needs.
-Parent Ivey Steinberg moved her son Jack, who uses a wheelchair, to WISH after his district elementary school left him on the second floor during a fire drill.
+Parent Ivey Steinberg moved her son Jack, who uses a wheelchair, to WISH after his prior elementary school left him on the second floor during a fire drill.

 About 20 Speak UP parents of kids with moderate to severe special needs showed up at Wednesday’s public hearing before the Office of the Independent Monitor, which oversees LAUSD’s special education program.
 Parents testified about their experiences with LAUSD failing to properly serve middle and high school kids in inclusive settings at general education schools.

 Parents from Pacific Blvd. elementary, Sophia T. Salvin, a K-8 special education center, and Lanterman high school advocated to protect their right to send their kids to special education centers that have the specialized facilities and staff needed to help educate medically fragile kids.

 “There is no one size fits all when it comes to our kids,” said Clarissa Warren, whose 7th grade daughter attends Salvin.
 “When I think of what an ideal inclusion program looks like, I imagine children with special needs and general education students collaborating with one another to make their school a great place.
 All students would participate in school activities, and the facilities and staff would provide all of the necessary supports for all students to succeed.
 Unfortunately, the [district] inclusion programs I have observed do not come anywhere near this vision that I have.”